louishwy/study-note/README.md

 **Welcome to this rediculous book !**

-**This book is designed to record knowledge points during daily study, and keep practicing Markdown language in the mean time.**
+**This book is designed to record knowledge points which are forgettable during daily study, and keep practicing Markdown language in the mean time.**

 <br>